Complaints & Disciplinary Procedures

 2.9 Publication of decisions

-2.9.1 Decisions by the National President and upon preliminary appeal by the Chair of the AHRI Board shall be reported to the AHRI Board.
+2.9.1 Decisions by the National President and upon preliminary appeal by the Chair of the Professional Standards Committee shall be reported to that Committee.

-2.10.1 Before a member is re-admitted following expulsion, the matter will be referred to the AHRI Board.
+2.10.1 Before a member is re-admitted following expulsion, the matter will be discussed with the relevant State President and referred to the AHRI Board.